lee-zhg/openshift-bootcamp/workshop/generatedContent/kubernetes-storage/cos-with-s3fs/README.md

 ```
     **Note**: indentation in YAML is important.
 If the PVC status remains `Pending`, the two usual suspects will be the `secret` with its credentials and the indentation in the YAML of the PVC.

-3. Edit the file and set the right values if changes are still needed, e.g. the `ibm.io/bucket` should be set to the value defined in `echo $COS_BUCKET` and change the namespace value to your personal project name,
+3. In `Theia` the integrated browser IDE, open the file `my-iks-pvc.yaml` and set the right values if changes are still needed, e.g. the `ibm.io/bucket` should be set to the value defined in `echo $COS_BUCKET` and change the namespace value to your personal project name `oc project`,

-    ```
-    vi my-iks-pvc.yaml
-    ```

 4. Create a `PersistentVolumeClaim`.